schuchert/wikispaces/pages/java/project.from.scratch/using.gradle.steps.md

 3 actionable tasks: 3 executed
 ~~~

-* Create the application jar (--rerun-tasks no necessary here but doing this to provide consistent results so your output is closer to mine):
+### Create the application jar
+The use of `--rerun-tasks` is not necessary here but doing this should provide
+more consistent results between this example and what you see on your screen.
 ^
 ~~~ bash
 gradle build --rerun-tasks